吃瓜群众

 Melon-eating bystanders

-Picture a crowd of people lazily munching watermelon slices while watching drama unfold — that's the 吃瓜群众.
-It describes the vast army of spectators who follow online scandals, celebrity feuds, or political controversies purely for entertainment, contributing nothing but their eyeballs.
+Picture a crowd of people lazily munching watermelon slices while watching drama unfold — that's the "吃瓜群众".
+Emerging around 2016, it describes the vast army of spectators who follow online scandals, celebrity feuds, or political controversies purely for entertainment, contributing nothing but their eyeballs.
 Chinese internet users adopted it as a cheerful self-deprecating label: 'Don't mind me, I'm just here for the show.'
 It captures the passive, popcorn-munching energy of the modern scroll-and-spectate culture.

 Cultural Context